-Purpose: To identify existing and planned compact, pedestrian-oriented commercial and mixed-use areas characterized by the historic downtowns found in many of the county's cities and villages.
+• Purpose: To identify existing and planned compact, pedestrian-oriented commercial and mixed-use areas characterized by the historic downtowns found in many of the county's cities and villages.
 Development in existing downtowns and planned MUDC areas should include design features that tie it to the historic downtown.
 Planned MUDC areas need not be physically connected to an existing downtown.

 - Primary Goal: To preserve and enhance community character, cultural resources, and connections to community history through attractive and well-planned compact commercial and mixed use development and existing downtowns. - Preferred Density: Density requirements should be flexible to encourage creative site design.
 Zero lot line and street setbacks should be allowed to encourage pedestrian oriented and human-scaled design. - Preferred Use: Primarily commercial, but may also be mixed with compatible public, institutional, and high density residential uses (mixed use).
 Compatible uses might include government offices, public green space, museums, libraries, upper story apartments, or historic buildings converted to residential or mixed-use.
-Reuse or redevelopment of vacant buildings is encouraged. - Discouraged Uses: Use that would detract from the preservation or enhancement of community character, the potential for human-scaled design, or that would eliminate without mitigation, connections to community history or culture.
+Reuse or redevelopment of vacant buildings is encouraged and, in some cases may be suitable for light assembly and packaging activities. - Discouraged Uses: Use that would detract from the preservation or enhancement of community character, the potential for human-scaled design, or that would eliminate without mitigation, connections to community history or culture.